mini-pcs/mini-pcs.github.io/_posts/2024-04-22-Portable hotspots.md

     * Choose a hotspot with a battery life that can withstand your usage patterns.

-## Netgear Nighthawk MR1100: Unleash Your Connection, Anywhere, Anytime
+## Spotlight on the Netgear Nighthawk MR1100: Unmatched Connectivity Anytime, Anywhere

 **Tired of unreliable and slow public Wi-Fi?**  Running out of mobile data on your smartphone when you need it most?
 The **Netgear Nighthawk MR1100** eliminates those frustrations!